 5. Create eLearning Content That Is Easily Digestible

 Most self-paced online learners have opted for the asynchronous approach because of their schedules.
 They don’t have a lot of time to learn, which means that you need to make your eLearning content easily digestible.
 This applies to the content formatting, as well as the length.
-Avoid lengthy paragraphs and highlight key information with bulleted lists.
+When creating a self-paced online course, avoid lengthy paragraphs, and highlight key information with bulleted lists.
 Use subheaders, italics, and bolded fonts to grab their attention.

 And, don’t forget, if you’re stuck about what content you should provide your eLearners, you can always focus on creating an eLearning problem statement and facilitate your eLearning content development process in seconds.